Steel Ball Through Glass Revealed And Explained

-This is the first time, the secret of the steel ball through glass revealed in full detail on how it is done.
+This is the first time, the trick secret of the steel ball through glass revealed how it is done.

-Take note: This steel ball through glass magic trick revealed is not the 1930s rectangle flat wooden box version by John Snyder, Jr.
+This steel ball through glass magic trick is not the 1930s rectangle flat wooden box version by John Snyder, Jr.

-The steel ball through glass trick revealed and explained in this article is a small wooden box.
+The steel ball through glass trick revealed in this article is a small wooden box.

 How does this steel ball through glass trick work?

-Before I penetrate into the steel ball through glass revealed, let’s go through the performance.
+Before I explain the steel ball through glass revealed, let’s check out its effect.

 The performer displays a small wooden box with holes on top and bottom.